perrin-isir/xpag/README.md

-  * `env_info["max_episode_steps"]`: the maximum number of steps in episodes (*xpag* does not allow potentially infinite episodes). **Important:** *xpag* assumes that the `info` dictionary returned by the step function contains `info["truncation"]`, an array of Booleans (one per rollout). `info["truncation"][i]` is True if and only if the i-th rollout has been terminated because it reached maximum length.
-Remark: if maximum length is reached, but the transition would anyway be terminal for other reasons, then `info["truncation"][i]` should be False (or 0).
+  * `env_info["max_episode_steps"]`: the maximum number of steps in episodes (*xpag* does not allow potentially infinite episodes). **Important:** *xpag* assumes that the `info` dictionary returned by the step function contains `info["truncation"]`, an array of Booleans (one per rollout). `info["truncation"][i]` is True if the i-th rollout has been terminated without reaching a terminal state (for example because the episode reached maximum length).
   * `env_info["action_space"]`: the action space (of type [gym.spaces.Space](https://github.com/openai/gym/blob/master/gym/spaces/space.py)) that takes into account parallel rollouts.
 This can be useful to sample random actions.
   * `env_info["single_action_space"]`: the action space for single rollouts.